square/xcknife/README.md

 ```
 $ xcknife --help
 Usage: xcknife [options] worker-count historical-timings-json-stream-file [current-tests-json-stream-file]
     -p, --partition TARGETS          Comma separated list of targets.
-Can be used multiple times
+Can be used multiple times.
     -o, --output FILENAME            Output file.
 Defaults to STDOUT
     -a, --abbrev                     Results are abbreviated
+    -x, --xcodebuild-output          Output is formatted for xcodebuild
     -h, --help                       Show this message
 ```